 COL (cost of living) is different from currency exchange rates.
 Not only could you move to a country where land and products are cheaper, but you could purchase those items with your own currency which might be stronger.

-Thailand, Philippines and Mexico are such examples.
+Thailand, the Philippines, and Mexico are such examples.
 Canada, as of this writing in 2017, is a great example of a country where COL is high but the stronger USD can offset that disadvantage.

 If you are able to maintain a physical or digital presence in 2 countries, ideally on separate continents, you can strategically increase your purchasing power.